The Ink Pots

 Other birds to look and listen for: the Dipper, Winter Wren, Cordilleran Flycatcher, and the Townsend's and Yellow-rumped Warbler.

 Be safe, be smart - hike within your limits

 Walking and hiking in the Canadian Rocky Mountains is inherent with risk due to a number of constantly changing conditions.
 These conditions include (but are not limited to) unpredictable weather, rain, flash floods, falling rocks, mudslides, falling trees and more.

 Other dangers include (but are not limited to) wild animals such as black and grizzly bears, elk, sheep, goats and insects, all of which can be aggressive.

 These hiking descriptions are designed to provide you with a good idea of what the hike will have to offer and some general guidelines about the hike.
 You are responsible for your own safety and well being while hiking!
 While these details have been put together through research by local professionals, you may encounter conditions not mentioned in the hike descriptions.
 Trail heads, signage, parking, etc. are also subject to change as well.

-The Banff Information Centre is located at 224 Banff Avenue and is open from 8AM to 8PM in the Summer.
+Parks Canada can be found at The Banff Information Centre at 224 Banff Avenue and is open from 9AM to 7PM in the Summer.
 They can be reached by calling 403.762.1550.